 Private rehab treatment for alcohol or drug addiction can be expensive, and low-cost or free alternatives are seldom available.
 It's easy to end up paying too much for a treatment clinic that underdelivers.

 Our comprehensive guide will walk you through finding the right help, at the right price.
 In a hurry?
 Download our printable Q&A guide to have handy when you speak with providers.

 When you or a loved one are finally ready for help, it can be tempting to pick up the phone and sign up for the first rehab clinic you can find.
-But use your needs, and past experience, first and foremost, as your guide to what treatment will work best.
+But spending just a little time getting clear on what you truly need, can save a costly mistake.

 Detox .v.
 Rehab